steveloughran/spark-timeline-integration/src/main/docs/timeline.md

 `spark.hadoop.yarn.timeline.batch.size` -such as 500 or 1000.
 1. Increase the buffer size of events to queue up for posting.
 `spark.hadoop.yarn.timeline.post.limit`.
-1. In a compatible Hadoop cluster, use the ATS 1.5 APIs.
-These use to the cluster filesystem as the means of passing events from the application to the YARN timeline server.
+1. If the YARN timeline server  supports it, use the ATS 1.5 APIs.
+These use the cluster filesystem as the means of passing events from the application to the YARN timeline server.

 ### The application is listed as incomplete/not updating